ifte1/Bank-Management/README.md

 #### 7. Integrate some nice **Unit-Tests** in your Code to be integrated into the Build ####

+- I face some difficulties to integrate unit test in build.
+So i decided to test my functional programming code to show my unit-test ability.

+- You can find my unit test result [here](unittest/test.png)

 #### 8. **Continuous Delivery:** show me your pipeline in e.g. Jenkins, Travis-CI, Circle-CI, GitHub Action, GitLab CI, etc. ####